csev/sakai-scripts/ORACLE.md

     cd oracle
     ./henplus-0.9.7/bin/henplus
-    connect jdbc:oracle:thin:@localhost:1521:orcl
+    Hen*Plus> connect jdbc:oracle:thin:@localhost:1521:orcl
     Username: SYSTEM
     Password: oracle
     SYSTEM@oracle:localhost> load DROP_TABLES.sql
     SYSTEM@oracle:localhost> load DROP_SEQUENCES.sql

-Now you might not get them all if new tables were created since I made those lists.
+Now you might not get them all if new tables were created since those lists were created.
 Here are two queries to run to see what ones you might have missed:

     SELECT 'DROP TABLE "' || table_name || '" CASCADE CONSTRAINTS;' FROM user_tables WHERE table_name not like '%$%';
     SELECT 'DROP SEQUENCE "' || sequence_name || '";' FROM user_sequences WHERE sequence_name not like '%$%';